 Workplaces are going to the dogs— and that’s a good thing!
 Leaving your pet behind at the start of your workday can be a bit heartbreaking.
 When your dog or cat gives you those sad eyes, what are you supposed to do?
 You’ve got to go to work, right?
-Well, there are some of us who are fortunate to bring our pets with us to the office and we’ve got good news for you: it turns out that having pets in the workplace actually boosts employee performance levels.
+Well, there are some of us who are fortunate to bring our pets with us to the office, and we’ve got good news for you: it turns out that having pets in the office actually boosts employee performance levels and workplace productivity.

-Let us count the ways animals will increase workplace productivity, boost employee morale, and give everyone the warm fuzzies.
+Let us count how animals will increase workplace productivity, boost employee morale, and give everyone warm fuzzies.

 1. Animals are stress reducers